A series of four gods

 - Solve the Soup Cans: Why walking across platforms while carrying a box makes a key that opens doors, we will never know.

-- There Is No Kill Like Overkill: Keep striking a dead enemy before it disappear nets you more EXP and gold, so why not?
+- There Is No Kill Like Overkill: Keep striking a dead enemy before it disappears and it nets you more EXP and gold, so why not?

 - Token Romance: Selan and Maxim.
 Tia and Dekar could be considered this as well.